MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/document-library-version-history-limits.md

 - SPO160
 - SPS150
 - MET150
-description: "This article provides guidance on how Version History settings work."
+description: "This article provides guidance on how Version history limits are applied at Organization, Site, Library or OneDrive user account level."

 ---